mbrecunier/DreamWhale/README.md

 ##### Dream Journal Android App, 5/10/2016

-#### By Michelle Brecunier and Charles Carter
+#### By Anna Becker, Michelle Brecunier, Charles Carter, Chris Young

 ## Description

-This Android application is a journal for users to track their dreams.
-Users can create a personalized journal and easily add entries with details about their dreams.
+This Android application is a journal for users to track their dreams with the option of sharing them with the DreamWhale community.

+##### Current Features
+* Account creation and authentication with your email address through Firebase
+* Easily navigate through app with menu bar
+* Add a date, color, and description to your dream entry
+* View your personal dream journal by date
+* Option to anonymously share your dream with the community
+* View the community dream journal to get an insight into other people's dreams

+##### Features in Progress
+* View whale word clouds containing popular words from your personal journal and the community journal
+* View dream color trends from your personal journal and the community journal
+* Easily share your dreams on social media
+* Available in the Google Play Store

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.